CCI-GU-Sweden/bnmi_page_24/travel.md

 <div class="bullet-div" markdown="1">
 * **From Nils Ericsson terminal (bus terminal) to the Venue**
-Take a tram number 6, 7 or 13 from the bus terminal, Nils Ericsson terminal, to Medicinaregatan stop.
+Take a tram number 6 or 7 or 13 from the bus terminal, Nils Ericsson terminal (Drottningtorget), to Medicinaregatan stop.
 </div>

 <div class="bullet-div" markdown="1">
 * **From city centre to the Venue**
-Tram number 7 and 8 also stop there if coming from other directions.
+From stop valand tram number 7 and bus 753 will take you to Medicinaregatan.
 </div>

 <h6>Sightseeing in Gothenburg</h6>